-1) Is it possible to have a company which does not conduct any business?
+1) Is it possible to have a company that does not conduct any business?
 Not paying or receiving money, etc.

 2) Is it obligatory for the company to have a bank account?

 Yes, this is mandatory.
-You need to have a bank account to get share certificate from OCR.
+You need to have a bank account to get a share certificate from OCR.
 Opening a bank account is not a tedious job once the company is formed.
-Any bank in Nepal require the physical KYC form (as of June 2020) filled by all shareholders and an application letter with company seal to open an account.
-For current account, the minimum fixed deposit range from Nrs 1000- Nrs 25000.
+Any bank in Nepal requires the physical KYC form (as of June 2020) filled by all shareholders and an application letter with the company seal to open an account.
+For the current account, the minimum fixed deposit range from Nrs 1000- Nrs 25000.

 3) Can you assist with registering the company?
 How much it may cost?